 - whether the investments of the minority shareholders are fairly reflected through Board representation.

-The Nomination Committee meets as and when necessary and can also make decisions by way of circular resolutions.
-The Nomination Committee had, for the financial year, reviewed and deliberated on the proposed re-nomination of the directors who are retiring at the Thirteen Annual General Meeting of the Company.
-The Nomination Committee had also, in accordance with Recommendation 2.1 of the Code, deliberated on the proposed appointment of the Senior Independent Non-Executive Director as the Chairman of the Nomination Committee.
+The Nominating Committee meets as and when necessary and can also make decisions by way of circular resolutions.
+The Nominating Committee had, for the financial year, reviewed and deliberated on the proposed re-nomination of the directors who are retiring at the Seventeenth Annual General Meeting of the Company.

 The Remuneration Committee of the Board consists of the following Directors:

-- Tan Sri Rastam Mohd Isa (Independent Non-Executive Director and Chairman of the Remuneration Committee);
+- Datuk Iskandar Bin Sarudin (Independent Non-Executive Director and Chairman of the Remuneration Committee); and

-- Mohammad Nizar bin Idris (Independent Non-Executive Director);
+- Mohammad Nizar Bin Idris (Senior Independent Non-Executive Director).

 The Remuneration Committee is entrusted with the following responsibilities: